Integrative Medicine Scholars Program

 The Osher Center for Integrative Medicine offers specialized training for UCSF faculty and housestaff interested in integrative medicine.
 The goal of the Integrative Medicine Scholars Program is to develop highly skilled leaders and scholars in integrative medicine throughout UCSF.

-Scholars are encouraged to develop their individual interests in integrative medicine.
+Over the course of the year-long program, scholars are encouraged to develop their individual interests in integrative medicine.
 The Osher Center clinic’s broad scope of clinician expertise and diverse patient population offer a unique breadth and depth of training opportunities.
 In addition, the resources and faculty of the Osher Center’s research and education programs enhance educational activities, mentoring, and scholarship opportunities for our scholars.

 The yearlong program includes the following: